 How Much Should Retirees Stake in TIPS?

-One group I've been hearing from a lot lately is retirees and preretirees, many of whom are finding the current environment to be quite challenging, to put it mildly.
-With bond yields as low as they are, many retirees are complaining that it's next to impossible to generate a livable income stream from their portfolios.
-To cover their day-to-day expenses, they're having to choose between tapping their principal or venturing into higher-yielding, but also riskier, securities such as preferred stocks.
+Retirees and pre-retirees have been challenged by the investing environment during the past several years, to put it mildly.
+In addition to contending with the epic bear market from 2007 through early 2009, many retirees are complaining that it's next to impossible to generate a livable income stream from their portfolios given ultralow bond yields.
+To cover their day-to-day expenses, retirees are having to choose between tapping their principal or venturing into higher-yielding, but also riskier, securities such as preferred stocks.
 Neither is an especially appealing prospect.
-Others, meanwhile, are concerned about what could happen to their bond portfolios if interest rates were to jump up, a topic I discussed in a recent article.
+Others, meanwhile, are concerned about what could happen to their bond portfolios if interest rates were to jump up, which has been happening recently.